Donavan's World

 I have presented "Defend the Breach" at both internal events, such as Thales's Cybersecurity Symposium, and external events such as CSA's Operational Technology Cybersecurity Expert Panel (OTCEP).

-I have also written on several topics, including post-quantum cryptography and microeconomics in cybersecurity on ISACA's newsletters and blogs.
+I have also written on several interdisciplinary topics, including geopolitics in cybersecurity, microeconomics in cybersecurity and post-quantum cryptography on ISACA's newsletters, blogs and journals.

 Giving a Voice for the Underprivileged